-Our Chapter offers a full range of services to guide and assist you as you learn more about ALS.
-Here find pertinent information for patients, caregivers, family members, friends and healthcare workers.
+The ALS Association offers a full range of services to guide and assist you as you learn more about ALS.
+Here, you will find pertinent information for patients, caregivers, family members, friends, and healthcare workers.
 Our staff is available Monday through Friday to answer any questions you may have.
 Please do not hesitate to call or e-mail us for more information click here

-All ALS Association services are provided at no cost to the patient.
+All services available through The ALS Association are provided at no cost to the patient.

 Home Visit Program

-Dealing with ALS is physically, emotionally and financially devastating for the ALS patient and their family.
+Dealing with ALS is physically, emotionally, and financially devastating for a person living with ALS and their support system.
 Monthly Support Groups provide many opportunities to learn more about living with ALS from others who understand the challenges and establishes a network of sustained support.

 We maintain a loan closet of durable medical equipment for patient care and comfort, as well as specialized augmentative communication equipment.
 The equipment is available for loan to those who do not have insurance coverage or for those who are awaiting insurance approval.

-ALS patients often need significant home modifications such as wheelchair ramps and patient lifts, to continue to live independently in their own homes.
-ALSA helps with the installation and funding of many of these important projects.
+People living with ALS often need significant home modifications, such as wheelchair ramps and patient lifts, to continue to live independently in their own homes.
+The ALS Association helps with the installation and funding of many of these important projects.

 ALS families may require aid for out of town specialist appointments or general transportation expenses.
-It is important that patients have access to physician and therapist appointments for managing symptoms and also be able to attend support group functions and other quality of life events.
+It is important that people living with ALS have access to physician and therapist appointments for managing symptoms and also be able to attend support group functions and other quality of life events.

-Other specific programs are available related to individual needs of PALS (People living with ALS) and their primary caregivers.
+Other specific programs are available related to individual needs of people living with ALS and their primary caregivers.